Lectio Divina: 3rd Sunday in Ordinary Time (A)

 Since I regard you as precious,

-since you are honoured and I love you,
+since you are honored and I love you,

 I therefore give people in exchange for you,